-LVCC is closed in observance of the following holidays (exact calendar days will be posted on our website): New Year's Eve and New Year's Day Martin Luther King Day Presidents' Day Memorial Day July 4th Last 3 days of August staff training days Labor Day Day before Thanksgiving and Thanksgiving Day Christmas Eve and Christmas Day
+LVCC is closed in observance of the following holidays (exact calendar days will be posted on our website): New Year's Eve and New Year's Day Martin Luther King Day Presidents' Day Memorial Day Juneteenth July 4th Last week of August for staff training and clean up days Labor Day Veteran's Day Thanksgiving Day and day after Thanksgiving Christmas Eve and Christmas Day The days in between Christmas to New Years will be close for staff professional development.

 Parents are welcome to provide a snack to celebrate a birthday with their child's class.
 These snacks might include muffins, Jell-O, ice cream, cookies, fruit, or lightly frosted cupcakes.
-Please do not bring cake or candy.
-Piñatas, goodie bags, and party favors are not to be brought to school at any time (holidays included).
+Please be mindful of sweetened cakes or candies.
+Piñatas, goodie bags, and party favors will be sent home (holidays included).
 A simple snack and party napkins are sufficient.
-Teachers and parents will work together to provide a happy experience for the child and his/her friends.
+Teachers and parents will work together to provide a happy experience for the child and his/her friends throughout the year.

 Birthdays are a special time of heightened feelings in the lives of children.
-Please do not pass out party invitations in your child's class unless there is one for every child
+Please do not pass out party invitations in your child's class unless there is one for every child.